radhika004/Driver_safety_monitoring_system/README.md

 Used in a separate thread to prevent UI freezing.

-3. Alert Button Setup
+- 3. Alert Button Setup
 Each alert type (e.g., motion, person, error) has a button on the Tkinter window.

-python
-Copy code
 motion_button = tk.Button(root, text="Motion Alert", bg="lightgrey")
 person_button = tk.Button(root, text="Person Detected", bg="lightgrey")
 When an alert occurs, the button turns red:

-python
-Copy code
 motion_button.config(bg="red")
 root.after(5000, lambda: motion_button.config(bg="lightgrey"))
 4. Camera Feed and Detection
 The system uses OpenCV to read frames from the webcam:

-python
-Copy code
 cap = cv2.VideoCapture(0)
 ret, frame = cap.read()
 Each frame is processed for movement or object detection.
 If detection conditions are met → triggers the respective alert.

-5. Voice + GUI Alerts Integration
+- 5. Voice + GUI Alerts Integration
 When an alert is detected:

-python
-Copy code
 def trigger_alert(alert_name, message):
     update_button(alert_name)
     threading.Thread(target=speak_alert, args=(message,)).start()